python-hyper/documentation/source/index.rst

 - `hpack`_, a HPACK implementation in pure-Python.
 - `brotlipy`_, a CFFI-based library for Brotli compression.
 - `priority`_, a Python implementation of the HTTP/2 Priority tree.
+- `wsproto`_, an implementation of the WebSocket protocol that, like `hyper-h2`_, does not perform any I/O.

 Please follow the links above for more details on each of those sub-projects.
 The rest of this documentation applies to the project as a whole.